project-forth-works/project-forth-works/Algorithms/PiliPlop/readme.md

 : TEST		( -- )   \ Start all processes at zero and run PiliPlop once
     10 to wait  #processes 0 do  0 i shere !  loop   10 4 8 go ;
 ```

+## Implementations

+Have a look at the sub directories for implementations for different systems.